OTonGitHub/.NET-Commands/README.md

 # .NET-Commands
-common .NET commands needed to run solutions in VSCode
+Common .NET commands needed to run solutions in VSCode

 ## From IATC